 DON'T mention names.
 Keep your entry anonymous by omitting names of firms, fabricators and collaborators in your images, videos and descriptions (the only parts the jury sees).
 There are fields for project credits and details in the online entry system that will only be used for editorial coverage after the awards selection process.

 DO choose the right imagery.
 Take time to select the photos, drawings or images that best represent how your design excels and what makes the solution innovative and unique.
 A few standout photos are better than a lot of adequate ones.
 Professional photographs will showcase your work best, but if you’re taking your own, provide a mix of detail and wide shots and choose the most visually arresting photo as your “hero” shot (the first one the jury sees and, frankly, the most important).

 DON'T forget about video.
 Sometimes a video makes the difference between winning and non-winning projects.
 It's not appropriate for all projects, but can be very helpful, particularly for illustrating how interactions or time-based content creates an experience.
 You can submit one video up to one minute in length, only if it provides additional information not found in the still images or the written description.
 (See submission guidelinesfor more video specs.)

 DO pick the right category.
 Give your work the best chance for success by carefully reviewing the competition categories and making sure your project belongs there.
 (Note: If your submission qualifies for multiple categories and the jury feels it has been miscategorized, it will be recategorized for you.
 Bonus!)

 DON’T wait until the last minute.
 The SEGD online entry portal allows you to start competition entries in one session and go back to them again and again until you’re done.
 Front-loading the process will ensure you do your projects justice.
-The deadline for submissions is January 31.
+The final deadline for submissions is March 2.

 Now that you're armed with eight helpful tips, it's time to get started!